Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/legendary-commander.md

 * ***Charge!***
 Your Legionnaires and a number of your other allies up to your proficiency bonus can use their reaction to move up to their speed without provoking attacks of opportunity, then make a melee attack.
 * ***Bombard!***
-Your Legionnaires and one or two of your other allies can use their reaction to take the attack action with a ranged weapon or cast an evocation spell of 4th level or lower.
+Your Legionnaires and one or two of your other allies can use their reaction to take the attack action with a ranged weapon or cast an evocation spell of 4th level or lower that deals damage.
 * ***On your feet!***
 When an ally drops to 0 hit points or dies, you can use a reaction to shout encouraging words with such powerful conviction they rise again to keep fighting.
 The target immediately rises with HP equal to twice your level and loses the prone condition.
 This feature can't return to life a creature that has died of old age, nor can it restore any missing body parts.
 * ***Lock Shields!***
-Until the end of your next turn, your Legionaires and a number of other allies up to your proficiency bonus can use a reaction to double their shield's bonus to their AC for one turn when hit by an attack, potentially causing it to miss.
-If they do not wield a shield, a creature gains +2 AC instead.
+Until the end of your next turn, your Legionaires and a number of other allies up to your proficiency bonus can use a reaction to double their shield's bonus to their AC (or 2 if they do not wield a shield) for one turn when hit by an attack.
+The bonus to AC applies to the attack, potentially causing it to miss.
 * ***Brace for Impact!***
 Until the end of your next turn, your Legionaires and a number of other allies up to your proficiency bonus can use a reaction to brace themselves against an oncoming blow.
 Against an attack, they force it to roll at disadvantage and gain resistance to any damage caused by the attack.
 Against a saving throw, they gain advantage on the saving throw and take no damage if they succeed the saving throw and half as much damage if they fail.
 * ***Double Time!***